 Sub Area 12 is located north of Main Street and is comprised of Bellevue's Crossroads and Lake Hills neighborhoods.
-There are 247 parcels in Area 67 coded for a view of Lake Sammamish and 234 parcels of those parcels - approximately 95% - are located in this sub area.
+A majority of the view properties are located in this sub area.

 Sub Area 14 is the smallest of the three sub areas and is commonly known as Phantom Lake and East Lake Hills.
-This sub area consists of 48 Phantom Lake waterfront parcels and 848 upland parcels around Phantom Lake and east of 164th Avenue SE.
+This sub area consists of the only waterfront found in area 67.